IDMNYU/IdeationPrototypingSpring2022_Bennett/Circular_Design_Sprint.md

 People engage in circular consumption in many different ways: renting, leasing, borrowing, and buying pre-used products.
 There are three main phases: obtainment (gaining ownership or access), use, and clearance (resigning ownership or access).

+#### Semester week 6/Week 4 Circular Design Sprint

+- Show evidence of your Prototyping as well as how your idea is progessing and developing with regards to Circular Design.
+Write a short reflect with all content uploaded.

+- Brainstorm a presentation which is creative (ie not a formal slide deck and a precise walk through of your process) and shows the depth of your process.
+This presentation is NOT to be a walk through of your process.
+Your blog has been evidence of that.
+Instead, take all the research, knowledge, revelations and prototying and create a short (3-8 minute) presentation in-class on March 9th.

+	This presentation could be:
+		- A pitch to Angel Investors for funding for your business service/product
+		- A video commercial advertising your business or product
+		- A pitch to a government or school board for buy-in, support, or funding.
+		- A Public Service Announcement/Campaign for your project or service

+Research these to get an idea on how to riff on these and to apply them to your presentation.

+These presentations are meant to be rough (not high fidelity; notes and speaking tools are acceptable), yet, they need to show the depth of your process (meaning design thinking exercises/steps) by how you describe your product/service, it's need, it's viability, it's fit into the environment, various users, etc. The idea and heart of your presentation is more important than the polish.
+Use sketches and drawings to show the item or the process/service.
+These presentations are meant to be fun and a bit lighthearted, while still conveying the content of your research.
+Think of you, not as you, but another character that is giving the presentation (ie, start-up founder, engineer, designer, policy maker, artist, etc).
+You are not you, as a NYU student in this course walking through the ups and downs regarding what you've done over the last few weeks for this project.
+Instead, you are acting as someone else.

+These are SHORT 3-8 minute presentations.
+Practice, as you will be timed.
+Get your materials together.
+Brainstorm and document the process of how and what you are presenting.
+Post all of this to your Process site.

 #### Semester week 5/Week 3 Circular Design Sprint

 - Ideation